 There probably isn't an age group that's better suited for scavenger hunts than tweens, and if you're going to throw or host a hunt, you'll need a few good scavenger ideas.
 These scavenger hunt ideas will help you organize a great expedition, and keep your tweens on the move, finding all the things they need to win.
 Keep these tips in mind for a birthday party, or any event that requires a few planned activities, such as a classroom party or even a scout meeting.
 Be sure to keep safety in mind as you plan your hunt.
 And, happy scavenger hunting to all!

 Fun Scavenger Hunt Ideas for Tweens

-To host a fun scavenger hunt, you need to a little background.
-Usually, the group is divided into equal teams, and then each team is handed a list of items that they must find and either bring back, or document.
+To host a fun scavenger hunt, you need a little background.
+Usually, the group is divided into equal teams, and then each team is handed a list of items that they must find and either bring back or document.
 The group that finds the most, wins the prize.
 Be sure you offer fun prizes for your scavenger hunt, and it's always nice to have a consolation prize for the other teams.